 \There may occasionally be opportunities for students to purchase additional (optional) TBS sportswear for extra-curricular clubs, fixtures or tours.
-These will be for extra-curricular use only and will not be permitted to be worn in lessons.
+These will be for extra-curricular use only and will not be permitted for use in lessons unless they comply with the PE kit policy outlined above.